MajorFemi/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Script 7 creates a global variable

 Script 8 prints the result of the addition of 128 with value stored in the environment variable

+Script 9 prints the result of POWER divided by DIVIDE, where POWER and DIVIDE are environment variables